GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E07_MythNotes.md

 President of the United States Of America, Pluribus.
 John Adams year 1814: "shortest road to men's hearts is down their throats".

+# 16:20 Health Care

+It's great to see the show emphasizing the Wikipedia free health care information.
+Now all medical knowledge is sorted out and clinical trials and self-diagnostic skills for everyone.
+Symptoms are no longer unknown to people.
+The technical discussion of water being the cause of headaches, etc.

+...
+Almost a Steely Dan Do It Again replay here, man who gifted water ;)

 &nbsp;